Main Characters | Dreamland Royalty and Court | Dreamland and Elfwood Citizens | Other Characters

 The leader of Dreamland's ill-defined state religion.

 - Arbitrary Skepticism: To a degree that one wouldn't expect from a religious leader; she's not even very faithful for the religion she preaches, even openly doubting the existence of God in her sermons.
+Season 3 reveals that she's actually a spy from Steamland.

 - Ascended Extra: She was a rather minor character in Season 1, where she was present at Bean's wedding as the officiant, but otherwise wasn't seen doing much else in the plot.
 Then in Season 2, she's revealed to be The Dragon to Odval, and plays a critical role in prosecuting Bean for (accidentally) shooting Zog.
+And Season 3 tops it by revealing she is working for Alva Gunderson, and actually comes from Steamland.

 - Creepy Shadowed Undereyes: Her eyes are surrounded by rings of darkness.